 1. Diluting your hair dye with water for a lighter color

 So, no matter how much water you add to your hair dye, it won’t become lighter.
-In worst cases, your hair dye will become useless and you will have to make another purchase.
+In the worst cases, your hair dye will become useless and you will have to make another purchase.

 2. Mixing hair dye with oil protects your hair from dryness